 A few years ago now I tried my first bánh mì at P.T Hot Bread.
 It was delicious and very different to any other salad roll I had eaten.
 Gradually I learnt the history and understood what defined one.
 Only recently did I begin to explore the Vietnamese bakeries around Melbourne and focus more heavily on the taste and qualities of what I was consuming.
 Progressively I have been developing my ability to observe the positives and negatives of a bánh mì and work out in my own mind what makes a good one.

-P.T’s don’t produce the finest bánh mì’s I have ever tasten, neither do they come at the best value.
+P.T’s don’t produce the finest bánh mì’s (still pretty good!)
+I have ever tasten, neither do they come at the best value.
 However, as it is my local Vietnamese bakery I visit fairly frequently and am happy doing so.
 Walking in, you will be greeted by the super-friendly staff who always serve your food with a smile on their face.
 I usually order the grilled chicken – the egg/tuna is also a good option – which has a nice star anise flavour to it.
 If you come too long after lunch, I would definitely advise going with a cold filling as the heated meat tends to go dry.
-The salad is really crammed into the roll, the lettuce fresh and the pickled carrots sometimes overly sweet due to the amount.
+The salad is really crammed into the roll, the pickled carrots sometimes overly sweet due to the amount.
 The staff do not ask if you want pâté and mayonnaise so you are going to have to request it.
 Bread rolls here are probably the best aspect of the bánh mì.
 They are big, crunchy and wholesome and don’t go soggy easily.
-For a beginner, these are a tasty introduction to bánh mì.
+This is a tasty introduction to bánh mì.

 Back during the colonel period of Indochina (1887-1954), where Vietnam was under French rule (of sorts), their ace bread, especially the baguette was introduced to a South-East Asian nation with little knowledge of the food substance beforehand.
 It started out as a delicacy, only eaten by the rich and known as bánh tay (literally, “foreign cake”).
 Though, the rolls began to grow in popularity and they adapted to the Vietnamese cultures in many different ways.
 The current day bánh mì is quite hallow and has a thin crust, resembling a torpedo in shape.
 The dressing and vegetables of a roll usually comprises pâté, soy sauce (sometimes that Swiss stuff Maggi), whipped butter, salt and pepper, cucumber slices, coriander and pickled carrots.
 This is accompanied with various meats: steamed, pan or oven-roasted pork, Vietnamese sausage, grilled pork, pork floss, grilled chicken, chicken floss, soft pork meatballs in tomato sauce, head cheese, or tofu.
 Following the Vietnam war, and the large migration that took place of the Vietnamese people to Western countries, strong communities were established, with it the rolls they have come to love so much.
 The people of Melbourne have caught onto them too, many bakeries selling them popping up all around the city, including some very non-ethnic areas.
 They are delicious, affordable and just about a de facto Melbourne cuisine.